djkacevedo/stable-diffusion-webui-preview-generator-script/README.md

 WARNING: if you already have previews you like, then do not select the folder's they're in, or do not check the overwrite box.

 Also of note: if you check filter tags, then it sorts by rating instead of score, so your a lot less likely to get tags based on a lewd image.

+Also also: My Python is weak, so... yeah... if you want to shit on me for my bad code, then please do.
+I'd appreciate the advice.